mkuthan/mkuthan.github.io/_posts/2014-09-22-ddd-how-to-learn.md

 [Enterprise Patterns and MDA](https://www.goodreads.com/book/show/434826.Enterprise_Patterns_and_MDA) by Jim Arlow and Ila Neusandt

-Do not reinvent the wheel when you discover your domain model.
+Don't reinvent the wheel when you discover your domain model.
 At least for e-commerce :-) Apply presented archetype patterns wisely and save your ass.

 ## My examples